Architecture

-The other deployment mode is known as the JAR (Java ARchive) mode.
+The other deployment mode is known as the JAR (Java ARchive) mode and enables the developer to use the Java API.
 The following diagram depicts an application using the Java interface:

 The following diagram depicts the layers of the software stack: